biolink/biolink-model/docs/Protein.md

 ## Uses Mixins

  *  mixin: [GeneProductMixin](GeneProductMixin.md) - The functional molecular product of a single gene locus.
 Gene products are either proteins or functional RNA molecules.
+ *  mixin: [ThingWithTaxon](ThingWithTaxon.md) - A mixin that can be used on any entity that can be taxonomically classified.
+This includes individual organisms; genes, their products and other molecular entities; body parts; biological processes

 ## Children